 Homework in Text

-But it’s not just affecting the business world.
+It’s not just affecting the business world.
 According to BBC News, students are turning in homework completely written in text.

 My smmr hols wr CWOT.
 B4, we used 2go2 NY 2C my bro, his GF & thr 3 :- kids FTF.
 ILNY, it’s a gr8 plc.